zcash-hackworks/zbxcat/README.md

 # Workflow for a new trade

 Install our code as a python package in editable mode.
-Installing relative to the protocol directory should work.
+Installing relative to the directory containing `setup.py` should work.
-`pip install -e protocol/`
+`pip install -e <directory that setup.py for xcat is in>`

-Seller:
+### Seller:

 To initiate a new trade, seller creates a trade and names it.
 `xcat newtrade testtrade`